Amruthamsh/blyxa/README.md

 # Blyxa — Living Botanicals & Plants

-Full-stack e-commerce application for **Blyxa**, a small plant studio.
+Full-stack e-commerce application for **Blyxa**, a plant nursery.
 It pairs a React storefront and admin dashboard (this repo's `client/`) with a Supabase backend (database, auth, storage, and a Deno edge function in `server/`).
 Static assets are deployed to Cloudflare.

 ```
                     BLYXA ENTERPRISES